sstanley-yelnatss/vibecoded-site-audit-skill/README.md

 ## How to run it

-In Cursor, say something like:
+In Cursor/Claude/Codex, say something like:

 - `@vibe-site-audit` audit this repo
 - use vibe-site-audit on https://yoursite.com